Stranded Seawin Sapphire & Weskus 1

 Around the 19th of August 2008 preparations to pull the Seawin Sapphire up the beach began in earnest.
 A heavy duty rig was installed in the parking lot at Derdesteen and using a block and tackle type of arrangement the Seawin Sapphire was first turned so that her bow faced the road.
 This took the salvagers about two hours to do with the pulling power of the rig and the help of a number of mechanical diggers moving sand out of the way to enable the ship to turn.
 As the tide was pretty high at the time the sea lifted the ship off the sand every time a wave broke over her and assisted with the turning of the ship.
 Once the ship had been turned it was necessary to change the shackles and the cables pulling the ship to pull from both sides of the ship to get it moving in a straight line.

 Seawin Sapphire being pulled by cables up the beach

 Overnight the ship was painstakingly dragged up the beach and by the afternoon of the 20th was a metre or two from the parking lot.
 The ship was eventually pulled into the parking lot and from there was lifted off the ground so that a trailer and dolleys could be rolled in under her.

 It took two days build the trailer and lift the ship onto it.
 Once on the trailer the ship was secured by welding stays onto its hull and onto the trailer as well as with chains around it to stop it moving.

-The metal ring surrounding the propellor is undamaged so how could the propellor have hit a rock?
+The metal ring surrounding the propellor known as the Kort Nozzle is undamaged so how could the propellor have hit a rock?

 Seawin Sapphire on its 88 wheel trailer ready to roll